verri/dsp-book/README.md

 1. Data handling
 1. Learning from data
 1. Data preprocessing
-1. Validation
+1. Solution validation

 An appendix provides a brief introduction to the mathematical foundations of data science, including algorithms, set theory, linear algebra, and probability.

 ## About the author

-Prof. Dr. Filipe Verri is a senior data science project manager and professor at the Aeronautics Institute of Technology (ITA).
+Prof. Dr. Filipe Verri is a senior data science project manager and affiliate professor at the Aeronautics Institute of Technology (ITA) and Federal University of São Paulo (UNIFESP).
 He has a Ph.D. in computer science and computational mathematics from the University of São Paulo (USP).

 ## License